bringauto/external-server-integration-tests/README.md

 Integration tests of an interface between Module Gateway and External Server, independent of the Server implementation.

+The server implementation under test in the form of a **Docker image**.

 All the tests are contained in the `tests` folder.
 The tests are written in Python and use the `unittest` framework.

 The `tests/_utils` folder contains utility functions and classes used in the tests.
 It does not contain any tests.